 Shortly before Joe Gliniewicz, 52, died, he radioed police dispatchers that he was chasing three male suspects – two white and one black – at an abandoned cement factory.

 Responding officers found him dead, with gunshot wounds, close to marshlands.

-Those text messages indicated an alleged embezzlement scheme in which Gliniewicz absconded with charitable funds from the Explorer Post, where he introduced hundreds of youngsters to potential careers in policing and the military.
+Those text messages indicated an alleged embezzlement scheme in which the police lieutenant absconded with charitable funds from the Explorer Post.

 Joe Gliniewicz also served in the Army for four years and the Army Reserves for 27 years.
 He had been working for the Fox Lake Police Department since 1985.
 Locals nicknamed him “G.I.
 Joe.”

-The text messages also provided insight into how Gliniewicz became panic stricken when a new village administrator demanded an accounting of the Explorer Post's finances and property.
+The text messages revealed how he became panic stricken when a new village administrator demanded an accounting of the youth program’s finances and property.

 For example, in June 2015, Gliniewicz sent a text to “Individual #1” saying he used “the exploder (sic) account” for a $624.70 flight.
 CNN later learned that “Individual #1” was his wife.